chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/log-in-chainguard-enforce/index.md

 ---
-title: "Signing into Chainguard Enforce"
+title: "Signing in to Chainguard Enforce"
 type: "article"
-description: "How to log into Chainguard Enforce for Kubernetes"
+description: "How to log in to Chainguard Enforce for Kubernetes"
 date: 2022-11-30T11:07:52+02:00
 lastmod: 2022-11-30T11:07:52+02:00
 draft: false